whl1729/note/computer/cpp_primer/07_classes.md

 5. A const following the parameter list indicates that this is a pointer to const.
 Member functions that use const in this way are const member functions.

+6. ***const Member Functions***
+    - By default, the type of this is a const pointer to the nonconst version of the class type.
+    - A const following the parameter list indicates that this is a pointer to const.
+Member functions that use const in this way are const member functions.
+We can think of the body of isbn as if it were written as `std::string Sales_data::isbn(const Sales_data *const this) { return this->isbn; }`
-6. Note: Objects that are const, and references or pointers to const objects, may call only const member functions.
+    - Objects that are const, and references or pointers to const objects, may call only const member functions.

 7. The compiler processes classes in two steps— the member declarations are compiled first, after which the member function bodies, if any, are processed.
 Thus, member function bodies may use other members of their class regardless of where in the class those members appear.

 8. when we define a member function outside the class body,
     - the member’s definition must match its declaration.
 That is, the return type, parameter list, and name must match the declaration in the class body.
-    - If the member was declared as a const member function, then the definition must also specify const after the parameter list.
+    - ***If the member was declared as a const member function, then the definition must also specify const after the parameter list.***
     - The name of a member defined outside the class must include the name of the class of which it is a member.

 9. Note: Dereference a pointer returns a reference.
 For example, `return *this` returns a reference to the object on which the function is executing.